eclipse/vorto/docs/tutorials/integrate_aws_kinesis.md

 > Don't forget to keep sending data to AWS Kinesis, in order to discover data for defining your SQL statements, as Kinesis operates on real time data.

-Congratulations!
-You can now easily process Vorto harmonized IoT device data using AWS Kinesis data streams.
+**Congratulations!** You can now easily process Vorto harmonized IoT device data using AWS Kinesis data streams.
+Checkout the **What's next** section to learn more about Kinesis and the cool use cases it supports .

 ## What's next?